Many historic firsts says PM Modi in letter to citizens

 Empowering the poor, farmers, women and youth has remained our priority.

 PM Kisan Samman Nidhi now includes all farmers.
-In just one year, more than ₹72,000 crore has been deposited in the accounts of over nine crore fifty lakh farmers.
+In just one year, more than Rs 72,000 crore has been deposited in the accounts of over nine crore fifty lakh farmers.

 The Jal Jeevan Mission will ensure supply of potable drinking water through piped connections to over 15 crore rural households.